-Forthcoming books are Output: An Anthology of Computer-Generated Text, 1953–2023, (co-edited with Lillian-Yvonne Bertram and co-published by Counterpath, of Denver and New York, and MIT Press, of Cambridge, Mass. and London), Narcissystem (published by Anteism, of Montreal), and All the Way for the Win (published by Penteract Press, of Shropshire).
+His most recent book is Output: An Anthology of Computer-Generated Text, 1953–2023 (co-edited with Lillian-Yvonne Bertram and co-published by Counterpath, of Denver and New York, and MIT Press, of Cambridge, Mass. and London).
+Forthcoming are Narcissystem (to be published by Anteism, of Montreal), and All the Way for the Win (to be published by Penteract Press, of Shropshire).

 Montfort earned a Ph.D. in computer and information science from the University of Pennsylvania, a masters in creative writing (poetry) from Boston University, a masters in media arts and sciences from MIT, and undergraduate degrees in both liberal arts and computer science from the University of Texas at Austin.